entando/entando-docs/vuepress/docs/v6.3.2/tutorials/customize-the-platform/pda-tutorial.md

 #### Task Details

-The Task Details MFE renders detailed information about a given task in a read only grid.
-The task details widget is intended to give the end user processing a task the information necessary to complete the task.
+The Task Details MFE renders detailed information about a task in a read only grid.
+The task details widget is intended to give the end user the information necessary to process the task.
 See the Styling section below to customize the layout.

 The PAM implementation renders task variables in the task details widget.